 - Civil society partners, including faith-based organizations and academia

-Partners and stakeholders interested in contributing to the Global Digital Portal will be able to request a user account, allowing them to upload new documents, events and highlights to the different country- and situation-pages.
+Partners and stakeholders interested in contributing to the Portal can request a user account, allowing them to upload new documents, events and highlights to the different country- and situation-pages.

-The New York Declaration specifically requests UNHCR, in consultation with Member States and other relevant stakeholders, to develop and apply the CRRF and, on that basis, assess and further refine it so as to inform a global compact on refugees, which will be presented in the High Commissioner/s report to the General Assembly in 2018.
-By supporting the CRRF’s multi-stakeholder approach and allowing different kinds of actors to share information and to coordinate their activities, the Global Digital Portal contributes to the implementation of the CRRF and to the harvesting of lessons-learned needed to inform the global compact on refugees.
-For more information on the global compact on refugees, please visit: http://www.unhcr.org/towards-a-global-compact-on-refugees.html
+The New York Declaration specifically requests UNHCR, in consultation with Member States and other relevant stakeholders, to develop and apply the CRRF and, on that basis, assess and further refine it so as to inform a global compact on refugees.
+The compact will be presented in the High Commissioner’s report to the General Assembly in September 2018.
+By supporting the multi-stakeholder approach of the CRRF and encouraging a multiplicity actors to share information and coordinate their activities, the Portal contributes to the implementation of the CRRF and to the collection of lessons-learned that are needed to inform the global compact on refugees.
+For more information on the global compact on refugees, please visit: www.unhcr.org/refugeecompact